skmin-lab/unixmd/README.rst

   $ export PYTHONPATH=$PYUNIXMDHOME/src:$PYTHONPATH

-$PYUNIXMDHOME is the top-level directory where this file belongs to.
+$PYUNIXMDHOME is the top-level directory where this file belongs.

 Then execute run.py as follows.